 - Get used to using multiple sources to buy your produce (online, supermarkets, farmers’ market) so that you can pick up the best options at the best prices.

-- Be a part of a community supported agriculture (CSA) farm that allows you to buy produce in bulk straight from the farmer
+- Become a part of a community supported agriculture (CSA) farm that allows you to buy produce in bulk straight from the farmer

 Choosing organic foods on a budget